 In January 2009, the National ACLU Board of Directors voted to adopt a soft freeze of the defined benefit plan.
-Employees hired on April 1, 2009 or after are eligible to be enrolled in a new defined contribution 401K plan with automatic enrollment and an employer match.
+Employees hired on April 1, 2009 or after are automatically enrolled in a defined contribution 401K plan with an employer match.
 No future employees will be enrolled in the defined benefit plan, however the liability for the employees currently in the plan will continue, along with the liability for future employees enrolling in the defined contribution plan.
-Pension expense for the years ended March 31, 2022 and 2021 was \$89,036 and \$126,779, respectively.
+Pension expense for the years ended March 31, 2023 and 2022 was \$87,609 and \$89,036, respectively.